 |Birth Name||Martin Fuss|

 Mini Bio (1)

 Noted Hollywood producer Ross Hunter served in Army intelligence during World War II.
-After the war, he signed with Columbia and appeared in a number of forgettable B-movies.
-He then became a producer and produced more than sixty films.
-Most of his films tended to be bright confections - with stars such as Debbie Reynolds, and Julie Andrews - or three-hankie remakes of films such as Imitation of Life (1959), which resurrected the career of Lana Turner.
+After the war he signed with Columbia Pictures and appeared in a number of forgettable B-movies.
+He then became a producer and produced more than 60 films.
+Most of his films tended to be bright confections, many for Universal Pictures, with stars such as Debbie Reynolds and Julie Andrews.
+He also produced his share of "three-hankie weepers", including such fare as Imitation of Life (1959), a remake of an earlier film (Imitation of Life (1934)) that resurrected the career of Lana Turner.
 His production principle was that audiences should leave the theater either laughing or crying.
-His biggest success was the film Airport (1970), for which he received his only Oscar nomination.
-It was such a success that in 1973, he noted that "for three years, Universal's been living on Airport."
-He ended his long career at Universal joining Columbia in 1971 and then Paramount in 1974, where he produced TV movies.
+His biggest success was Airport (1970), for which he received his only Oscar nomination.
+It was such a hit that in 1973 he remarked, "For three years, Universal's been living on 'Airport'."
+He ended his long career at Universal, joining Columbia in 1971 and then Paramount in 1974, where he produced made-for-TV movies.